The large-scale monopole of the power spectrum in a Euclid-like survey: wide-angle effects, lensing, and the `finger of the observer': Summary

 We first address the pressing question of whether the standard model of RSD need be modified to take into account wide-angle separations and general-relativistic light-cone effects.
 In order to compute the monopole moment of the observed galaxy power spectrum, $P_0$, without resorting to the plane-parallel approximation, we use an upgraded implementation of the \textsc{liger} method which we make publicly available at this \href{https://astro.uni-bonn.de/\~porciani/LIGER/}{URL}. \textsc{liger} combines low-resolution N-body simulations and a perturbative scheme to generate mock galaxy density fields in redshift space.
 With its flexibility, \textsc{liger} allows us to quantify the impact of different effects by turning them on and off at will.
 Moreover, by building many mock realisations of a survey, it also enable us to compute the covariance matrix of the measurements (accounting for all effects and the window function of the survey) which is a challenging thing to do with analytic methods.

-By considering a Euclid-like spectroscopic survey as a working example, we reach the following conclusions. \begin{enumerate} \item Wide-angle corrections due to peculiar velocities become important and cause a statistically significant increase of power for $k<0.02\,h$ Mpc$^{-1}$.
-Therefore, it is necessary to model them if one wants to consider these large scales for cosmological inferences. \item The impact of other relativistic light-cone effects and, in particular, of gravitational lensing is small, provided that the current models for the luminosity function of H$_\alpha$ emitters do not grossly underestimate the faint-end slope.
+By considering a Euclid-like spectroscopic survey as a working example, we reach the following conclusions. \begin{enumerate} \item Wide-angle corrections due to peculiar velocities become important and cause a statistically significant increase of power for $k<0.02\,h$ Mpc$^{-1}$ (with respect to predictions made assuming the global plane-parallel approximation).
+Therefore, it is necessary to model them if one wants to consider these large scales for cosmological inferences. \item The impact of other relativistic light-cone effects and, in particular, of gravitational lensing is small, provided that the current models for the luminosity function of H$\alpha$ emitters do not grossly underestimate the faint-end slope.
 Only for redshifts $z>1.5$ (or for very broad redshift bins), can magnification bias systematically shift the power-spectrum monopole by an amount which is comparable to the statistical uncertainties. \end{enumerate}

 In the second part of this work, we investigate the impact of the peculiar velocity of the observer, $\mathbf{v}_\text{obs}$, on the monopole moment of the galaxy power spectrum.
 Our main findings are as follows. \begin{enumerate} \item A non-vanishing $\mathbf{v}_\text{obs}$ alters the redshifts of the galaxies and generates a dipolar pattern in the reconstructed galaxy distribution in redshift space that we name the finger of the observer effect.
 In consequence, the monopole moment of the power spectrum measured in the observer's rest frame has an additive component showing a characteristic damped oscillatory pattern on large scales.
 We derive an analytical expression for this term which exquisitely fits our numerical results. \item The amplitude of the oscillating correction, $\Delta P_0$, obviously depends on $v_\text{obs}$.
 Given the current estimate of the peculiar velocity of the Sun, we find that the $\Delta P_0$ signal should be detectable above the noise in a Euclid-like survey, particularly when one considers broad redshift bins. \item The function $\Delta P_0$ also depends on several properties of the galaxy population under study and the expansion rate of the Universe.
 By comparing the galaxy power spectra measured in the CMB and observer's rest frames, it is thus possible to make inferences about these quantities.
 This opens up interesting perspectives that we will explore in our future work. \end{enumerate}